AltBeacon/android-beacon-library/README.md

 at a frequency of 1Hz.

 ## How to Use this Library

-The [project website](http://developer.radiusnetworks.com/ibeacon/android/) is the best place to go if you want to learn how to use this library.
-It includes binary downloads, a quick start guide, sample code, full API docs and even a reference application.

 IMPORTANT:  This project now uses an AndroidStudio/gradle build system and the source code may no longer be imported into Eclipse as a library project.
 Eclipse users may download the latest release binary as a tar.gz file, which may then be imported as an Eclipse Library Project.
 See the quick start on the project website for more information.